halujeff5/Depression_Analysis_Proj/README.md

 Model A dummy classifier was fitted and tested first.
 Then Random Forest, Multinomial Naive Bayes, and SVM with a 'linear' kernel.
 Other kernels were fitted as well with the 'rgb' and 'linear' doing the best while 'poly' and 'sigmoid' produced predictions in the 30% range.
 All three models had an f1 and accuracy score of 88-90%

 Conclusion #AllLivesMatter can be characterized to be a Conservative/Nationalist reactionary movement to #BlackLivesMatter.
 The tweet analysis shows that the messages were polarized and opinionated.
-With the social case established, next steps for the individual should be to investigate what both sides really have to say and to sympathize for one another.
+With the social case established, next steps for the individual should be to investigate the message behind both sides and to sympathize for one another.